Ronnie Allen: International career

 In addition to scoring two goals in five full internationals, he also appeared twice for the England B team; both matches took place in 1954.
-He also scored twice for England B when they beat a Sheffield XI 5–4 in October 1957, although this match is not included in the England B records compiled by rsssf.
+He also scored twice for England B when they beat a Sheffield XI 5–4 in October 1957.
+However, this match is not included in the England B records compiled by RSSSF.
 Allen travelled with England to the 1958 and 1982 World Cups as the team's official interpreter.

 Style of play

-Allen was a skilful and intelligent forward player, who used his speed rather than his physique to get the better of opposition defenders.
+Allen was a skilful and intelligent forward player who used his speed rather than his physique to get the better of opposition defenders.
 He was an accomplished passer of the ball, able to make pinpoint through passes at both short and long range.
 He had fantastic vision on the ball, and could play with both feet.
 He also had a powerful shot, was an accomplished penalty taker, and could volley the ball with ease.
 The official West Brom website describes Allen as "the complete footballer", and compares him to the Hungarian legend Ferenc Puskás.

 Managerial career

-In March 1965 Allen joined Wolverhampton Wanderers as senior coach, working under manager Andy Beattie.
+In March 1965, Allen joined Wolverhampton Wanderers as senior coach, working under manager Andy Beattie.
 Following Beattie's departure, Allen replaced him as manager in September 1965, just after their relegation to the Second Division.
 He signed quality players, bringing names such as Derek Dougan and Mike Bailey to Molineux.
 He guided them to promotion in 1966–67, and Wolves consolidated their top-flight status in 1967–68.
-However he was sacked in November 1968, and replaced by former Port Vale teammate Bill McGarry.
+However, he was sacked in November 1968, and replaced by former Port Vale teammate Bill McGarry.

-Allen took up the post of manager at Spanish club Athletic Bilbao in summer 1969, replacing Rafael Iriondo.
-He led Athletic to runners-up spot in La Liga in 1969–70, as they finished one point behind Atlético Madrid.
+Allen took up the post of manager at Spanish club Athletic Bilbao in the summer of 1969, replacing Rafael Iriondo.
+He led Athletic to the runners-up spot in La Liga in 1969–70, as they finished one point behind Atlético Madrid.
 In 1970–71 the Lions finished fifth, eight points behind champions Valencia CF. He remained at the club until November 1971, leaving shortly after being eliminated from the UEFA Cup by Eintracht Braunschweig.

 He was appointed manager at Portuguese side Sporting CP for the 1972–73 campaign.
-He was sacked before the end of the season due to a poor showing in the Primeira Liga – the club ended up in the fifth place, equalling their worst ever finish, despite the goalscoring form of Héctor Yazalde.
+He was sacked before the end of the season due to a poor showing in the Primeira Liga – the club ended up in fifth place, equalling their worst-ever finish, despite the goalscoring form of Héctor Yazalde.
 Champions S.L.
 Benfica won 28 of their 30 league games.
-In spite their league form, new manager Mário Lino did lead Sporting to their ninth Taça de Portugal success, after defeating Vitória 3–2 at the Estádio Nacional.
+Despite their league form, new manager Mário Lino did lead Sporting to their ninth Taça de Portugal success after defeating Vitória 3–2 at the Estádio Nacional.